Margaret Hamilton (actress): The Wizard of Oz

-Hamilton played two credited roles in the famous film: Almira Gulch and the Wicked Witch of the West.
-Hamilton also appears as an unidentified flying witch during the tornado scene, which may have been the Wicked Witch of the West or her sister, the Wicked Witch of the East.
-If the latter case, this would be Hamilton's third but uncredited role.
-Only co-star Frank Morgan played more roles (five) in the film.
-Hamilton and Morgan never share any scenes in Oz.
-However, in By Your Leave (1934), she plays his housekeeper, and in Saratoga (1937), she has a colloquy with Morgan regarding a cosmetic product he invented (with side glances and eye rolls by Morgan as to its effect on her "beauty").
+In By Your Leave (1934), she played the housekeeper of Oz costar Frank Morgan, and in Saratoga (1937), she has a colloquy with Morgan regarding a cosmetic product he invented, with side glances and eye rolls by Morgan as to its effect on her "beauty").
 Hamilton's line from The Wizard of Oz – "I'll get you, my pretty, and your little dog, too!" – was ranked 99th in the 2005 American Film Institute survey of the most memorable movie quotes.
 Her son, interviewed for the 2005 DVD edition of the film, commented that Hamilton enjoyed the line so much, she sometimes used it in her real life.

 A few months after filming Oz, she appeared in Babes in Arms (1939) as Jeff Steele's aunt, Martha, a society do-gooder who made it her goal to send the gang of child actors, led by Mickey Rooney and Judy Garland, to a work farm.
-In 1945, she played the domineering sister of Oz co-star Jack Haley in George White's Scandals, comically trying to prevent him from marrying actress Joan Davis, even going so far as to throw a hatchet at her.
+In 1945, she played the psychotic sister of Oz co-star Jack Haley in George White's Scandals, trying to prevent him from marrying his fiancé, played by Joan Davis, even going so far as attempting to kill her with an axe.
 Hamilton and Ray Bolger were cast members in the 1966 fantasy film The Daydreamer, a collection of stories by Hans Christian Andersen.
 A few years later, they were reunited on Broadway for the short-lived musical Come Summer.